 Evanston Township High School wants to provide a safe and fun environment for students at all school dances.
-All dances are run through the Student Activities Office in coordination with the Deans' Office.
+All dances are supported by the Student Activities Office in coordination with the Deans' Office.
 In order to ensure safety at dances, the following guidelines apply to all ETHS dances:

-- ETHS students may bring one (1) non-ETHS guest who meets specified age and school requirements for each particular dance.
+• ETHS students may bring one (1) non-ETHS guest who meets specified age and school requirements for each particular dance.
 All non-ETHS guests must be approved by the grade level dean.
-To pre-approve your non-ETHS guest, pick up a Guest Form from the Deans' Office and return the completed paperwork by the required deadline. - All dance tickets are pre-sold during the week before each dance.
-Each student (and pre-approved guest) must have a ticket to enter an ETHS dance. - You must show their current, valid Student ID or Virtual ID and guests must show a current, valid state-issued ID or school ID to enter an ETHS dance.
+To pre-approve your non-ETHS guest, pick up a

+- Guest Form from the Deans' Office and return the completed paperwork by the required deadline. - All dance tickets are pre-sold during the week before each dance.
+Each student (and pre-approved guest) must have a ticket to enter an ETHS dance. - You must show your current, valid Student ID or Virtual ID, and guests must show a current, valid state-issued ID or school ID to enter an ETHS dance.
 Temporary ETHS school IDs will not be accepted. - You are expected to behave in a manner that is appropriate for school.
-This

-- includes interaction with peers and dancing.
+This includes interaction with peers and dancing.
 Inappropriate touching and dancing (i.e., groping, grinding, mosh pits) is not allowed at ETHS dances. - You (and pre-approved guests) are expected to dress in a manner that is appropriate for school as detailed in the student dress code section of this handbook.
 For dances that are based on themes, you are encouraged to dress in theme-based attire according to guidelines advertised for that particular dance. - You (and pre-approved guests) will be asked to take a breathalyzer test if there is any suspicion of substance use.
 Random breathalyzer tests may also be issued.
 If you or your guest is suspected to be under the influence of alcohol or drugs at a dance, or if you refuse to cooperate with any of the rules or expectations, we will contact your parent/guardian, and ask that they come pick you up from the dance. - Bags and large purses are not permitted at school dances held on ETHS property (clutch purses are permitted). - Bags and large purses are permitted at prom for students to carry their post-prom attire.
-Those bags and purses are subject to search. - You are not eligible to attend school dances, including Prom, if you have more than 10 tardies, any outstanding consequences, or are on social probation. - School rules apply at all school events.
-You will face disciplinary action if you are found to be under the influence or in possession of alcohol or other drugs.
+Those bags and purses are subject to search. - You are not eligible to attend school dances, including Prom, if you have more than 10 tardies, any outstanding consequences, or are on social probation. - School rules apply at all school events. - You may face disciplinary action if you are found to be in possession of a weapon, under the influence of a controlled substance or in possession of alcohol or any other drugs. - All school rules, policies and disciplinary consequences are in effect at Prom and apply to students and their guests.
+This means that students may be subject to all disciplinary consequences as a result of their behavior or the behavior of their guest, including the ETHS student not being permitted to participate in the graduation ceremony.